-An award-winning yari, Japanese-style spear, of forged-welded cable fully mounted on oak shaft with copper and iron fittings by Gabriel Bell.
+An award-winning yari, Japanese-style spear, of forged-welded wire-rope (also referred to as ‘cable Damascus’) fully mounted on oak shaft with copper and iron fittings by Gabriel Bell.

 It features a nine inch long (nagasa) diamond-cross-section blade of composite forge-welded cable in chevron pattern that flows with the overall shape.
 The non-traditional polish and etched finish prominently highlights the grain; the hamon is clearly visible but does not have the same contrast as a more traditional finish.